novaeco-tech/novaeco/website/docs/architecture/adr-006-federated-ui.md

 Status: Accepted

 ## Context
-The ecosystem covers diverse domains (Health, Agriculture, Finance, Construction).
-A single "Monolithic" Frontend trying to serve all these personas would become bloated, hard to maintain, and confusing for users.
+The NovaEco ecosystem covers diverse domains (Health, Agriculture, Finance, Construction) with vastly different user personas and workflows.

+A single "Monolithic" Frontend application attempting to serve all these needs would inevitably become bloated, difficult to maintain, and confusing to navigate.
+Users in an agricultural context do not need to load the heavy JavaScript libraries required for financial trading charts.

 ## Decision
-We will adopt a **Federated UI** strategy.
-Each Pillar (e.g., `novaagro`, `novafin`) will develop and host its own lightweight frontend application tailored to its specific user persona.
+We will adopt a **Federated UI Strategy**:

+1.  **Domain-Specific Apps:** Each Pillar (e.g., `novaagro`, `novafin`) develops and hosts its own lightweight frontend application, tailored specifically to its user persona.
-These apps will be stitched together via a shared **Identity/SSO** session.
+2.  **Mission Control Hub:** We introduce **NovaAdmin** (`admin.novaeco.tech`) as the central "Launchpad" and dashboard.
+It provides the unified entry point, discovery mechanism, and cross-domain navigation shell.
+3.  **Shared Identity:** All applications are stitched together via a single **Keycloak SSO Session** (`id.novaeco.tech`), allowing users to jump between the Hub and vertical apps without re-authenticating.

 ## Consequences
 ### Positive
-- **Decoupling:** The `Agro` team can update their UI without breaking `Health`.
+- **Decoupling:** The `Agro` team can iterate on their UI independently without risking regressions in `Health` or the central Dashboard.
-- **Performance:** Users only load the JavaScript/Assets relevant to their current context.
+- **Performance:** Users only download the assets relevant to their current context (e.g., a farmer doesn't load the 3D rendering engine used by `NovaMake`).
-- **Simplicity:** Interfaces remain focused on specific domain tasks.
+- **Scalability:** New sectors can be added to the ecosystem simply by registering them in the NovaAdmin launchpad, without redeploying the core platform.

 ### Negative
-- **Consistency Risk:** Requires a strong Design System to ensure apps look like they belong to the same family.
+- **Consistency Risk:** Requires strict adherence to a shared Design System (UI Kit) to ensure `NovaAgro` looks like it belongs to the same family as `NovaFin`.
-- **Navigation Friction:** Moving between apps requires handling cross-domain navigation and auth persistence.
+- **Navigation Friction:** Moving between apps involves full browser navigation (cross-domain), which is slightly slower than client-side routing in a monolith.